Frozen Gaussian approximation for the fractional Schr\"odinger equation

-where $\psi_0^{\veps}(x)$ is the initial condition, $\Phi$ is defined in \eqref{eq:Phi} with the {\it position center} $Q$ and the {\it momentum center} $P$ satisfying the Hamiltonian flow \eqref{eq:hamiltonian-flow}, the {\it action} $S$ satisfying \eqref{eq:action}, and the {\it amplitude} $a$ satisfying
+where $\varphi_0^{\veps}(x)$ is the initial condition, $\Phi$ is defined in \eqref{eq:Phi} with the {\it position center} $Q$ and the {\it momentum center} $P$ satisfying the Hamiltonian flow \eqref{eq:hamiltonian-flow}, the {\it action} $S$ satisfying \eqref{eq:action}, and the {\it amplitude} $a$ satisfying

-\begin{remark} The readers may have noticed that to have a well-defined FGA system \eqref{eq:hamiltonian-flow}, \eqref{eq:action} and \eqref{eq:amplitude} it requires the Hamiltonian $H$ in at least $C^2$, which is not valid for the \FSE.
-Here we perform formal derivation and leave the rigorous modification to the next section. \end{remark}
+\begin{remark} The well-posedness of FGA system \eqref{eq:hamiltonian-flow}, \eqref{eq:action}, and \eqref{eq:amplitude} requires the Hamiltonian $H$ to be at least $C^2$, which is not valid for the \FSE.
+Here, we perform formal derivation by assuming $H$ is smooth enough, and leave the rigorous modification to the next section. \end{remark}